CS514-F17/DocumentSearch/README.md

 ### Submission Requirements

-1. For this assignment, you will submit four files: `Pokemon.java`, `Pokedex.java`, `PokedexBuilder.java`, and `PokemonDriver.java`

-2. Make sure your code follows all requirements in the [Style Guidelines](https://github.com/CS112-S17/notes/blob/master/style.md).
+2. Make sure your code follows all requirements in the Style Guidelines.

-3. Follow the instructions in the [SVN Guide](https://github.com/CS112-S17/notes/blob/master/svn_guide.md) for submitting your solution by the deadline.

-4. Make sure you have submitted your work in an SVN directory: `https://www.cs.usfca.edu/svn/<username>/cs112/project1`

 ### Grading Rubric